Azed1ne/arabic-digit-sign-language-recognition/README.md

 ## About:
-A custom hand gesture recognition model, built using cvzone in Python; I applied it to recognise digits in the Arabic sign language ArSL.
+A custom hand gesture recognition model, built using cvzone and MediaPipe in Python; I applied it to recognise digits in the Arabic sign language ArSL.

 Here's a youtube video explaining the digits in ArSL: